mjoannou/audiovisual-moments-in-time/README.md

-# Rating data and feature extractor code for "Audiovisual Moments in Time: A Large-Scale Annotated Dataset of Audiovisual Actions"
+# "Audiovisual Moments in Time: A Large-Scale Annotated Dataset of Audiovisual Actions"

-This repository contains the built-on data for the Moments in Time dataset (Monfort et al., 2019), available here: http://moments.csail.mit.edu/, collected as described in LINK TO NAT SCI DATA PAPER.

-The core idea of the work is to provide a video dataset of audiovisual action events, with controlled levels of audiovisual correspondence.
-In particular, we provide 3 independent participant ratings for
+This repository contains code corresponding to https://arxiv.org/abs/2308.09685.
+Feature embeddings can be found at https://zenodo.org/record/8253350.

+Feature extractor code (used to produce the embeddings) and example code to show how to read the embeddings can be found alongside instructions in feature_embeddings/.

+csv files containing annotations and the test set list can be found in this repository (raw_video_ratings.csv, video_ratings.csv and test_set.csv) as well as in our zenodo dataset (https://zenodo.org/record/8253350)

+The core idea of the work is to provide a dataset of feature embeddings and audiovisual annotations to train deep neural networks at low computational cost and to be able to carry out controlled experiments in the audiovisual domain (sampling from modality-agnostic action recognition datasets would not give exclusively audiovisual events).
+We also provide filenames corresponding to annotations should researchers wish to access raw videos from the well-established Moments in Time dataset (MIT; Monfort et al., 2019) which was used in our annotation regime and used to obtain our feature embeddings.
+To obtain MIT, one needs to visit http://moments.csail.mit.edu/ and fill out a form before access to the dataset is sent via email.

-57,210 videos and further identify a highly controlled audiovisual test set of 960 videos across 16 action classes, suitable for both DNN and human experimentation.
+We provide 3 independent participant ratings for 57,177 videos (and embeddings) and further identify a highly controlled audiovisual test set of 960 videos across 16 action classes, suitable for both DNN and human experimentation.

-Whilst we provide the filenames of the videos alongside their rating data, we additionally provide ready-made audiovisual embeddings of the videos LINK TO FIGSHARE REPO.
-There are 2 sets of audiovisual embeddings; those obtained using VGGish (Hershey et al., 2017) and VGG16 (Simonyan and Zisserman, 2015) and a second set obtained using YamNet (Plakal and Ellis, 2020) and EfficientNetB0 (Tan and Le, 2019).
+Whilst we provide the filenames of the videos alongside their rating data, we additionally provide ready-made audiovisual embeddings of the videos There are 2 sets of audiovisual embeddings; those obtained using VGGish (Hershey et al., 2017) and VGG16 (Simonyan and Zisserman, 2015) and a second set obtained using YamNet (Plakal and Ellis, 2020) and EfficientNetB0 (Tan and Le, 2019).
 We provide the code to obtain these embeddings in feature_extractor/extract_features.py.
 This code can be editted to obtain embeddings using different tensorflow models if you wish (I am also open to requests for the provision of particular embeddings providing that the pretrained models are available via TensorFlow).
+The filename:feature-embedding correspondences are found in the csv files described below.

 # Data

 The raw ratings are recorded in raw_video_ratings.csv.
-Each row corresponds to a video rating.
+Each row corresponds to a video rating by a single participant.
 As each video was rated 3 times, each video has 3 separate rows, distributed throughout the file.
 Each row contains:

 | Field          | Description                                     |